angr/pysoot/README.md

 Other components used by `pysoot` are:
 * `Jython`.
 Already included in this repo, it is not neccesary to install it.
 The embedded version "simulates" a virtualenv with `pysoot` installed.
 * `soot-trunk.jar`.
 This is a slightly modified version of the pre-compiled Soot JAR.
 At some point, I will upload its source code and the compilation script somewhere.
+`pysoot` should also work with a normal version of `soot-trunk.jar`.

 # Internals
 #### Components